Skip to content

 Gambling affects the lives of millions of people in the UK… it isn’t their fault.

-The industry adds messages to its advertisements and spends millions of pounds each year on programmes to promote the idea of ‘responsible’ or ‘safer’ gambling.
+The industry spends millions each year on programmes and publicity to promote the idea of ‘responsible’ or ‘safer’ gambling.
 Commonly used messages include ‘Take Time to Think’ and ‘When the Fun Stops, Stop’.
-These messages hide the causes of harm and reinforce the narrative that individuals are responsible for the harm they are experiencing and it is their job to fix their problem, whilst ignoring the deliberately addictive nature of gambling.
+These messages reinforce the narrative that individuals are responsible for the harm they experience and it is their job to fix it, whilst ignoring the addictive nature of gambling.

-The promotion of ‘safer gambling’ and ‘individual responsibility’ causes many people to misunderstand why they are being harmed, to feel abnormal for being harmed, and believe it is their fault.
-The stigma caused by the narratives of ‘safer gambling’ and ‘individual responsibility’ is harmful and it increases the suicide risk associated with gambling.
+This causes many people to misunderstand why they are being harmed, to feel abnormal for being harmed, and believe it is their fault.
+The resulting stigma increases the suicide risk associated with gambling.

 Group of three characters illustration